BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-dev-install.md

 ---
-layout: default
+layout: page
-title: Black Hole Perturbation Toolkit
+title: Installing Mathematica Packages for developers
 ---

-# Installing Mathematica Packages for developers
+{% include head.html %}

 Most users should install the Mathematica packages via the [Paclet server](mathematica-install).
 However if you are working on developing a new feature or bugfix for a package you may wish to have Mathematica instead load a version directly from a git repository.
 You will find the link to the GitHub repository at the bottom of each of the individual package webpages.